 - Have you talked about the things he values?

 - Do you take an interest in the things he enjoys?

 - Do you know how to make him laugh?

 - What’s the one thing he could talk about for hours every time you mentioned it without fail?

 Build A Solid Marriage Foundation when you Create a Fruitful Marriage Relationship

 Now listen, I’m not saying that there won’t be tough days because I know there will be.
 But even then, in following the tips above you can create a STRONG foundation for your marriage.

 - Withstand the turbulence that comes with loving imperfect people in an imperfect world.

 Your faithfulness will create an atmosphere where your marriage and friendship can flourish.

 Foolish?
 No, my friend.
 When you take the time to honor your spouse and invest in your marriage, you build the skills necessary to keep your marriage fruitful.
-You show that you among the wise.
+You show that you are among the wise, yes even that you are a Prudent Wife.
 You have a heart of excellence.